The main takeaways from our Overstocked Webinar.

-These models can be trained to respond in real-time which is more important than ever with rapidly changing consumer behaviour and as we come in and out of lockdown.
+These models can be trained to respond in real-time which is more important than ever with rapidly changing consumer behavior and as we come in and out of lockdown.

-This allows retailers to show a completely personalised edit to each customer with only garments they are likely to buy and keep.
-This includes personalised discounting which leads us onto our next point.
+This allows retailers to show a completely personalized edit to each customer with only garments they are likely to buy and keep.
+This includes personalized discounting which leads us onto our next point.

 2) The clearance problem needs to be redefined as one of optimum distribution rather than blanket discounts to all customers

 Due to the advances in Machine Learning and AI outlined in the point above, retailers can get a deeper understanding of each customer and product.
 This enables them to more effectively distribute products to customers to significantly improve the chances of a product being bought and kept.